DEMON

 Howdy Soel,

-and devils followed rather naturally from the use
+devils followed rather naturally from the use of

-typically depicted as being brutish and chaotic, while devils are more
+depicted as being brutish and chaotic, while devils are more orderly and

 The lower planes were a drawn from mythology as well, those being the realms of evil, the evil dead, and whatever was malign.